ThomasVitale/spring-boot-opentelemetry/README.md

 On the other hand, such an approach means that:

 * it's not possible to configure the metrics exporter via standard OpenTelemetry configuration;
-* it's not possible to use gRPC instead of HTTP/protobuf;
+* it's not possible to configure compression;
-* it's not possible to share OpenTelemetry configuration in Spring Boot between metrics and traces (see, for example, issue M.2).
+* it's not possible to share OpenTelemetry configuration in Spring Boot between metrics and traces.

 The new generic `OpenTelemetryAutoConfiguration` in Spring Boot 3.2 autoconfigures an `OpenTelemetry` bean and makes it possible to configure an `SdkMeterProvider` bean.
 What if Micrometer could use that for setting up the OpenTelemetry metrics exporter?